Afghans Mark Eid As Ceasefire Pauses Deadly Violence - UrduPoint

 Afghans Mark Eid As Ceasefire Pauses Deadly Violence

-Kabul, (UrduPoint / Pakistan Point News - 13th May, 2021 ) :A three-day ceasefire agreed by the warring Taliban and Afghan government came into force on Thursday as the country celebrated Eid al-Fitr, after weeks of intense clashes.
+Kabul, (UrduPoint / Pakistan Point News - 14th May, 2021 ) :A three-day ceasefire agreed by the warring Taliban and Afghan government came into force on Thursday as the country celebrated Eid al-Fitr after weeks of deadly violence.

-Proposed by the militants and matched by President Ashraf Ghani, the truce will grant respite for Afghans as they mark the Muslim festival with friends and family.
+Proposed by the militants and matched by President Ashraf Ghani, the truce offered respite for Afghans as they mark the Muslim festival with friends and family.

 Violence has intensified in the country since the United States missed a May 1 deadline, agreed with the Taliban last year, to withdraw all of its troops.